 only- conditions to run jobs, i.e. run this job only on the master branch

-Upload your local changes to the remote repository with the
+- Upload your local changes to the remote repository by running the push command:

 git push -u origin master